nicklockwood/iVersion/README.md

 	- (BOOL)iVersionShouldDisplayNewVersion:(NSString *)version details:(NSString *)versionDetails;

 This is called immediately before the new (remote) version details alert is displayed.
 Return NO to prevent the alert from being displayed.
-Note that if you are implementing the alert yourself you will need to set the lastChecked, lastReminded and ignoredVersion properties yourself, depending on the user response.
+Note that if you are implementing the alert yourself you will also need to set the `lastChecked`, `lastReminded` and `ignoredVersion` properties yourself, depending on the user response.

 	- (BOOL)iVersionShouldDisplayCurrentVersionDetails:(NSString *)versionDetails;